-Every time I want to cook eggs in the Instant Pot—whether I'm aiming for hard-boiled, soft-boiled, or somewhere in that fuzzy borderland we call "medium-boiled"—I have to Google it.
+Perfectly cooked eggs seem like one of those goals the Instant Pot was designed to vanquish from the stove top forever, but the truth is that Instant Pot boiled eggs aren't always as consistent as we might hope.
+Every time I want to cook eggs in the Instant Pot—whether I'm aiming for hard-boiled, soft-boiled, or somewhere in that jammy borderland we call "medium-boiled," I have to look up the cooking time.

-After skimming endless blog posts, all of which offer different instructions (low pressure or high pressure, natural release or quick release or some combination of the two), I inevitably choose at random and end up with...hard-boiled eggs.
+After skimming endless blog posts, all of which offer different instructions (low pressure or high pressure, natural release, quick release, or some combination of the two), I inevitably choose at random and end up with...hard-boiled eggs.
 Every single time.
-(But since they peel so easily, I'm rarely that mad about it.)
+But since they're easier to peel, I'm rarely that upset.

-You can make as many eggs as you want (...within reason).
-I've cooked a single soft-boiled egg in the Instant Pot (for the sake of experimentation), but you can cook up to a dozen—or as many will nestle comfortably on the steaming insert, with some space around them—at a time.
+- Make as many eggs as you want (within reason).
+I've cooked a single soft-boiled egg in the Instant Pot (for the sake of experimentation), but you can cook up to a dozen, or as many will nestle comfortably on the steaming insert.

-Don't forget to pour in water.
-The eggs are actually steaming (not boiling) when they cook in the Instant Pot—and you'll need water to achieve that steam heat.
+- Always add water.
+The eggs are actually steaming (not boiling) when they cook in the Instant Pot, and you'll need to pour in water to provide that steam heat.
 Pour in 1 to 2 cups of water before sealing the machine.

-For soft-boiled eggs (runny yolks): Cook on low pressure for 4 minutes, then quick-release the machine, and plunge into an ice bath.
+- For soft-boiled eggs (runny yolks): Cook on low pressure for 4 minutes, then quick-release the machine, and plunge the eggs into an ice bath.
 Peel when cool.
-(I also tried cooking eggs for 3 minutes—they were too soft to peel, with very slimy whites.)
+I also tried cooking eggs for 3 minutes.
+They ended up being too soft to peel, with undercooked whites.

-- For medium-boiled eggs (yolks with no spillage, but with enough moisture to leave residue on your knife): Same process, but for 5 minutes.
+- For medium-boiled eggs (jammy yolks): Same process, but for 5 minutes.

-For hard-boiled eggs (no goo, little knife residue): Same process, but for at least 7 minutes (you can, of course, go longer for even drier eggs).
+- For hard-boiled eggs (cooked yolks with little knife residue): Same process, but for at least 7 minutes (you can, of course, go longer for very firm eggs).